Monte Carlo methods on compact complex manifolds using Bergman kernels: A detailed example: the Riemann sphere

 We consider two functions $f_1,f_2:\R^3\to\R$ that we restrict to $\Sbb^2$, and we choose them with support in

 in order to avoid numerical errors that could happen in stereographic coordinates for points which are close to the South pole (corresponding to the point at infinity).
 We take

-Both functions are $\mathscr{C}^1$ on $\Sbb_+^2$, but $f_1$ is actually smooth.
-Besides, $f_2$ is supported in the image of the open square $(-1,1)^2$ and satisfies therefore the assumptions of \cite{BH}, whereas $f_1$ is nonzero on the image of the boundary of the square.
+Both functions are $\mathscr{C}^1$ on $\Sbb_+^2$, but $f_1$ is actually smooth on the open hemisphere $\{z>0\}$.
+Besides, $f_2$ is supported in the image of the open square $(-1,1)^2$ and therefore satisfies the assumptions of \cite{BH}, whereas $f_1$ is nonzero on the image of the boundary of the square.
 Both functions also naturally satisfy the assumptions of the CLT for the i.i.d.
 Monte Carlo method.
 In both cases, the variances of the estimators have the same rankings, and the slopes are quite close to their theoretical values.
-It is interesting to see that for $f_2$, on low values of $N$, the estimator for the Jacobi ensemble has a slightly lower variance than the spherical ensemble, although it decays more slowly when $N$ grows.
+It is interesting to see that for $f_2$, on low values of $N$, the estimator for the Jacobi ensemble has a slightly lower variance than the spherical ensemble, although the former decays more slowly when $N$ grows.
 It does not happen for $f_1$, which is not surprising because it is an edge case for the method by \cite{BH}.
-We also remark that the randomized spiral points seem to provide an overall better performing estimator than all other methods, although there is no theoretical result to support that, with a similar slope to the spherical ensemble.
+We also remark that the randomized spiral points seem to provide an overall better performing estimator than all other methods, with a similar slope to the spherical ensemble, although there is no theoretical result to support that.